Priyadharshinik4/Static-Website-1-using-HTML-and-CSS/README.md

 # Static-Website
-Created a static website using HTML and CSS
+This repository contains the code for a simple static website built using HTML and CSS.
+The purpose of this project is to demonstrate the fundamentals of web development and provide a template for creating basic websites.